accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 Recognized opensource and industry systems become the Reference architectures, which to learn prevalent techniques or design patterns.
 I listed what I recall quickly (can be __incomplete__).
 Reference architectures can be found by searching top products, comparing vendor alternatives, or from cornerstone papers with high reference.

-  * Due to the lengthy content, I list them in the next section "Reference architectures in storage areas".
+  * Due to the lengthy content, I list them in the next section [Reference architectures in storage areas](.).

 Related works section in generous papers are useful to compare contemporary works and reveal the design space.
 For example,